WarpBuilds/cache/save/README.md

 * `key` - An explicit key for a cache entry.
 See [creating a cache key](../README.md#creating-a-cache-key).
 * `path` - A list of files, directories, and wildcard patterns to cache.
 See [`@actions/glob`](https://github.com/actions/toolkit/tree/main/packages/glob) for supported patterns.
 * `upload-chunk-size` - The chunk size used to split up large files during upload, in bytes
+* `enableCrossOsArchive` - An optional boolean when enabled, allows windows runners to save caches that can be restored on other platforms.
+Default: `false`
+* `enableCrossArchArchive` - An optional boolean when enabled, allows runners of different architectures to save caches that can be restored on other architectures.
+Default: `false`

+  > **Note:** GitHub's `actions/cache` does not have this option and allows cross-architecture caching by default.
+In WarpCache, cross-architecture support requires explicitly setting `enableCrossArchArchive: true`.

 ### Outputs